 “Oh Jenny, I’m so glad I caught you before you left!
 I just want to say I love you!
 I hope you have a lovely day, okay?”

-I bawled all the way home.
+I bawled all the way home, and thanked God for sending me here.

 These hand-crocheted soap dispenser covers are lovingly removed, hand-washed, then replaced each week by the wonderful souls who take care of this church.
 These gracious elderly members do not have a custodial staff taking care of their building–they clean it themselves!
 And they do so with so much care and attention that they even work hard to make sure that the soap dispensers have a touch of humble, homemade elegance: